Moveable Transactions Reform in Scotland

 • Sellers will be able to grant a “Day 1” assignation of present and future Scottish receivables in favour of a funder by electronic registration in the new Register of Assignations.

-• There will be no reason for floating charges to be granted by sellers to funders backing up Scottish trusts.
+• There will be no requirement for back-up floating charges to be granted by sellers backing up Scottish trust arrangements.

-• Electronic mechanisms will be facilitated by clarification of asset identification rules and of electronic notice rules.
+• Electronic mechanisms will be facilitated by clarification of asset identification rules and electronic notice rules.

-• Notice will remain possible to stop a “good faith” discharge to an assignor but notice rules will be eased and clarified.
+• Notice will remain an alternative perfection option (for example, to stop a “good faith” discharge to an assignor) but notice rules will be simplified and clarified.

-• Asset-based lending and other broader working capital financing solutions also involving the financing of raw materials, stock and bank account security will work more smoothly.
+• Asset-based lending and other broader working capital financing solutions involving the financing of raw materials, stock and bank account security will work more smoothly with less formalities being required.

 • There will be an ability to take a new Statutory Pledge over high-value Scottish tangible moveable assets and intellectual property.